crossmeta/cxfuse/README.md

 ## Crossmeta FUSE for Windows

 Crossmeta FUSE (Filesystem in Userspace) is the easiest way to port your favorite FUSE programs to Windows.
 It is a set of kernel-mode and user mode software that works with Crossmeta Kernel.
+The project home page is https://crossmeta.io

 #### POSIX File system semantics are provided by ![Crossmeta Kernel](https://github.com/crossmeta/sys/README.md)